Hadryan/Photobase/README.md

 ## Overview
 Photobase provides an extensive list of webshop functionalities, with multiple types of users.
 It is a single page application (SPA).<br>
-Site visitors can browse the gallery and author profiles, and add photos to their shopping cart.
+Site visitors can browse the gallery, and add photos to their shopping cart.
 All photos in the galery are watermarked.
 In order to complete a purchase an account is needed.
 After registration, account activation is required (with link via email - Gmail API).
 Sold photos are delivered to buyers, and the authors notified, by email.
 Users can apply to become authors and sell photos on the platform.
 They can also register firms.